velten-group/velten-group.github.io/join/index.md

 We are looking for a scientific programmer to join our group at Heidelberg University.
 You will advance the functionality, usability and robustness of computational tools developed in our group, reach-out to users to identify additional requirements and organize trainings and workshops to instruct people on the software and its wider scientific context.

-More informations can be found [here](https://jobrxiv.org/job/heidelberg-university-27778-scientific-software-developer).
+More information can be found [here](https://jobrxiv.org/job/heidelberg-university-27778-scientific-software-developer).

 ### Postdocs